Paul-Ortiz/object-detection-in-urban-environment/README.md

 **data_augmentation_options:** random_crop_image, random_horizontal_flip and random_scale_crop_and_pad_to_square.

-## 4. Results with score more than 60%
+## 4. Results with score greater than 60%

 | Models | Video | All frames |
 | ------------- | ------------- | ------------- |